 45. Put Your Resume Online

 In the 21st century, it can help your job hunt if you’re searchable online.
-When uploading to LinkedIn or job search sites such as Indeed or Monster, consider beginning your resume with a professional profile.
+When uploading to LinkedIn or job search sites such as Indeed or Monster, consider beginning your resume with a professional summary.
 This introduction showcases your abilities but doesn’t target a specific job.

 46. Write a Kick-ass Cover Letter